Your search did not match any results.

 We suggest you try the following to help find what you're looking for:

 Oracle submits certain products to external security evaluations.
 These evaluations involve rigorous testing by independently accredited organizations (“labs”) with further oversight and certification completed by government bodies.
 Independent verification helps provide additional assurance to Oracle customers with regards to the security posture of the validated products.

-Oracle is committed to the Common Criteria (CC) and FIPS 140 standards as these standards reflect global market demand, as well as procurement and regulatory requirements.
+Oracle is committed to the Common Criteria (CC) standards as these standards reflect global market demand, as well as procurement and regulatory requirements.

 Common Criteria (ISO/IEC 15408) is the international framework which defines a common approach for evaluating the security features and capabilities of IT products.

 For both FedRAMP Moderate and High, the Security Controls Baseline (control ID: SA-4) guidance states “The use of Common Criteria (ISO/IEC 15408) evaluated products is strongly preferred.”